 - Glitter or small gems (optional)

-If you want your fluffy slime to have some color, then add the food coloring after you add the shaving cream.
+3. If you want your fluffy slime to have different colors, add the food coloring after you add the shaving cream.
 My daughter’s favorite color is purple, so we added 2 drops each of red and blue.

-Now it is time to add 2 Tablespoons of contact saline solution.
+4. Now it is time to add 2 Tablespoons of contact solution.
+This is the slime activator.
 Once you add this salt solution, you will notice that the polymer will start to form.

-Now heat up your cup of water in the microwave for about 30 seconds to a minute.
+5. Now heat up your cup of water in the microwave for about 30 seconds to a minute.
 It does not need to be boiling, but hot.
 Stir in 1 tablespoon of borax until it dissolves.

-We also added some small gems to give it some “bling”, but I recommend adding just a bit of glitter as I think that will work better than the small gems we tried.
+We also added some small gems to give it some “bling,” but I recommend adding just a bit of glitter as I think that will work better than the small gems we tried.

 This is by far the softest and best-smelling fluffy slime I have ever made with my kids!
 If you have more than one child that wants to play with it, then be sure to make a double batch.
 I love this better than normal slime because it is less sticky and is more smooth on your skin.

 We kept ours in a gallon-size zip-lock plastic bag.
 It’s a good idea to keep it in an airtight container, or it will dry out and get brittle.
 This is not great for creating sculptures that you want to dry and paint.

 Fluffy Slime Recipe Uses: